Languages Supported

 Browser API Access

-Your application has full access to standard browser APIs:
+Applications have full access to standard browser APIs:

 Graphics and Rendering